fcavani/jiu-jitsu-graph/README.md

 docker exec -it myneo4j bash
 ```

-Inside of it do this for populate the database:
+Inside of it do this to populate the database:

 ```console
 cat /import/jiujitsu.cql | cypher-shell -u neo4j -p test123 --format verbose